About

 Source: Umweltbundesamt

 CASRI uses a 'funnelling' approach to gather information.
-First, our contacts in each participating country collect data on environmental and sustainability research needs and current status.
-This includes funding opportunities and ways to support the use of research findings.
-This data is reviewed and organized in workshops, producing reports at the national level.
+First, our national contacts in each participating country collected data on environmental and sustainability research needs and current status in expert interviews.
+This included funding opportunities and ways to support the use of research findings.
+This data was reviewed and discussed in workshops, producing reports at the national level.

-Next, common themes are identified across countries, related to global challenges and sustainable development goals.
-We focus on four main themes.
-This shared research informs our Strategic Research Agenda and funding opportunities.
+Until summer 2025, common themes were identified across countries, related to global challenges and sustainable development goals.
+We focused from the beginning on four main themes and identified in a regional expert workshop four cross-cutting themes surplus.
+This shared research will inform our Strategic Research Agenda and funding opportunities.

 Focus themes covered by CASRI addressing Global Challenges and SDGs

-CASRI will assess the environment and sustainability research and innovation (ES R&I) and its application, leaning toward systemic and underscored areas for future research and innovation.
-In particular, four exemplary themes for the CASRI to align ES R&I have been selected:
+CASRI assesses the environment and sustainability research and innovation (ES R&I) and its application, leaning toward systemic and underscored areas for future research and innovation.
+In particular, four exemplary themes for the CASRI to align ES R&I have been pre-selected and confirmed:

 1. Resilient, net-zero, circular production systems.